dennisnordberg/julia-school/content/julia/dataframes.md

 The `Row` column doesn't have a type because, as mentioned above, it's not part of the dataframe proper.
 It's just there to help you keep track.

-Anyway, so our first column, `item`, has the **type** `String`.
+Our first "real" column, `item`, has the **type** `String`.

 This means that anything that goes in this column will be treated as text.

-The middle column, `quantity`, has the type `Int64`.
+The next column, `quantity`, has the type `Int64`.
 Although this might look weird, it just means "integer" (a whole number, not a decimal).
 The `64` just refers to 64 bit, which means huge numbers can be stored here.
+"Huge numbers" is my technical term for the range of integers between `-2^63` and `2^63 - 1`.

 Finally, the last column, `description`, is another `String`-type column, the same as the `item` column.